harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-marketing.md

 ## Implementing Data Harmonisation in Your Organization
-{{< image src="/images/Implementing Data Harmonization in Your Organization.webp" alt="Implementing Data Harmonisation in Your Organization" title="Implementing Data Harmonisation in Your Organization" >}}
+{{< image src="/images/Implementing Data Harmonisation in Your Organization.webp" alt="Implementing Data Harmonisation in Your Organization" title="Implementing Data Harmonisation in Your Organization" >}}

 The path to achieving successful data harmonisation is both strategic and systematic, involving multiple steps and the commitment of various stakeholders within the organization.
 Here's a structured approach to implementing data harmonisation in your business: